 Prediction of Disease Risk in Personalised Medicine

 We have developed novel methodology was developed to improve disease prediction from genetic data by using information across multiple phenotypes.
 There is widespread evidence of genetic correlations among a large number of phenotypes and we developed an approach to use this information by combining summary statistics from many different traits.
 We have demonstrated that the improvements in prediction through this approach are similar to those gained by combining full sets of genotype-phenotype information on all individuals.
 As combining individual-level genotype-phenotype data from multiple disease consortia is impossible under current data sharing restrictions, we expect this summary statistic approach to be widely used in future.
-We are now developing Bayesian methods to further improve prediction accuracy and are developing frameworks to apply these approaches in a clinical setting utilising other forms of information within an individual’s health record.
+We are now developing Bayesian methods to further improve prediction accuracy, accounting for biological knowledge, and are developing frameworks to apply these approaches in a clinical setting utilising other forms of information within an individual’s health record.

-The Genetics of Human Ageing
+The Genetics of Human Ageing And Age-at-onset

 Population Genetic Differentiation